Cambelau/Cambelau/README.md

 </p>

 <h2> About Me⚡:</h2>
-I'm a  Student living in Paris, IL.
-Outside Tech, I love adventure, enjoy music and meet people.
+I'm a Student living in Paris.
+Outside Tech, I love scoutism, enjoy music and meet people.

 <h2>📫 How to reach me:</h2>